imgly/background-removal-js/packages/web/README.md

 type Config = {
   publicPath: string; // The public path used for model and wasm files.
 Default: 'https://staticimgly.com/${PACKAGE_NAME}-data/${PACKAGE_VERSION}/dist/'
   debug: bool; // enable or disable useful console.log outputs
+  device: 'cpu' | 'gpu'; // choose the execution device. gpu will use webgpu if available
   proxyToWorker: bool; // Whether to proxy the calculations to a web worker.
 (Default true)
   model: 'small' | 'medium'; // The model to use.
 (Default "medium")
   output: {